Cybersecurity risks in restaurants: the hidden threats owners miss

 Most owners don't wake up thinking about cybersecurity risks in restaurants, because the priority is service, margins and keeping the place moving.
 That's exactly why criminals like the sector: the busiest moments provide the best cover for minor security lapses.

-The encouraging bit is that the biggest weaknesses can be fixed without turning the business into a tech project!
+The encouraging bit is that the biggest weaknesses can be

 A common blind spot is identity, because “just get logged in” becomes the unofficial policy at peak times.
 When staff share accounts for tills, booking tools or delivery platforms, the business loses the ability to prove who did what and when, which matters in investigations, insurance claims and UK cyber compliance.